-You can build this Round Top DIY Pedestal Accent Table for about $50.
+Build this Round Top DIY Pedestal Accent Table for about $50, in a weekend.
 Win!

 So excited to finally be sharing my Round Top DIY Pedestal Accent Table with you guys today.
 I designed this table for my big Modern Farmhouse Living Room Makeover.
 But, I was so neck deep in DIY furniture and projects in there, that I haven’t had a chance to share this.